 Strong Performance by the Actors

 In the meantime, I’ll get my Sakai Masato fix through Legal High Season 2, for which I’m super glad about because the season 1 was great too.
-Oh, and I’ve heard news that there will be Doctor X Season 2 as well.
-Looks like good Japanese drama watching times are ahead!
+Here is to more good Japanese drama watching times are ahead!